 Class A and B notes pay one-month Euribor plus a margin, while the portfolio pays a fixed rate.
-To hedge interest rate risk, the issuer intends to enter into a banded fix-floating interest rate swap with an eligible counterparty.
-Under the terms of the swap, the issuer will receive a fixed rate of [•]%, while the swap counterparty will pay the higher between i) the one-month Euribor due on the notes and ii) -[•]%.
-The notional of the swap will be the lower between i) a pre-defined upper band and ii) the higher between the outstanding balance of the not defaulted asset portfolio and a pre-defined lower band.
+To hedge interest rate risk, the issuer entered into a banded fix-floating interest rate swap with Société Générale.
+Under the terms of the swap, the issuer pays a fixed rate (negative), while the swap counterparty pays the higher between i) the one-month Euribor due on the notes and ii) -0.80%.
+The notional of the swap will be the lower between i) a pre-defined upper band and ii) the higher between the outstanding balance of the not defaulted asset portfolio (multiplied by the rated notes ratio) and a pre-defined lower band.